 I usually make a big tray of it and then put the leftovers in air tight containers for the following week!
 Hope you like it!

-Red sauce ~
+Red Sauce ~

-Tofurkey ground beef style mince (vegan mince)
+Tofurkey ground beef style mince (optional)

 1 tablespoon of oil (I use olive or coconut)

 1 carrot, grated

 1 large brown onion diced

 1 large tin of crushed tomatoes, no added salt